dimfeld/conductor/prompt_plan.md

 ```
 **Context**: We are building a Git Repository Management and Task Automation Tool using SvelteKit and Node.js.
 This is the first step to set up the project foundation.

 **Task**: Initialize a new SvelteKit project named "git-task-tool" using the SvelteKit CLI.
 Use the skeleton project template and enable TypeScript support.
-After initialization, navigate into the project directory and install dependencies with `npm install`.
+After initialization, navigate into the project directory and install dependencies with `pnpm install`.
 Create a `.gitignore` file including `node_modules` and `.env`.

 **Integration**: This sets up the base project structure.
 Future steps will add files and features within this structure.

-**Testing**: Verify the project runs with `npm run dev` and opens a blank page at `http://localhost:5173`.
+**Testing**: Verify the project runs with `pnpm run dev` and opens a blank page at `http://localhost:5173`.
 ```

 ### Prompt 2: Install Dependencies